czar3985/python-games/README.md

 # Games made with python

-Adding hacks and tweaks to starter code
+Adding hacks and tweaks to simple python game code

 Games:
 1. Shoot the fruit